 Florence Seibert (born Easton, Pennsylvania, 1897; died St. Petersburg, Florida, August 23, 1991) was a doctor and biochemist.
 She isolated a form of tuberculin that could be used in TB tests.
 Idea: The school nurse could talk to the class about the importance of the tuberculosis test.

-Elizabeth Gray Vining (born Philadelphia, Pennsylvania, 1902; died Kennett Square, Pennsylvania, November 27, 1999) was a children’s author.
+Elizabeth Gray Vining (born Philadelphia, Pennsylvania, 1902; died Kennett Square, Pennsylvania, November 27, 1999) was a children’s author, writing 60 books.
 Using the pseudonym of Elizabeth Gray, she wrote Adam of the Road, which received the 1943 Newbery Medal.
 Children can learn more at: Elizabeth Gray Vining.

 George Westinghouse (born Central Bridge, New York, 1846; died New York, New York, March 12, 1914) was an inventor.
 He held over 400 patents, and he created Westinghouse Electric Company.
 At one time his company employed about fifty thousand people.